saojs/sao/docs/create.md

 }
 ```

-### newFolder
+### isNewFolder

-If it's generating to current working directory, the value of `newFolder` would be `null`, otherwise it's the folder name.
+Type: `boolean`

+Get if it's generating to a new project instead of curremt working directory.

 ### folderName

+Type: `string`

-No matter it's current directory or a new folder, this will always return the name of the folder, never `null`.
+No matter it's current directory or a new folder, this will always return the name of the folder.

 ### chalk